 To apply for CPT in a following semester, you will need to enroll in the practicum course for the next semester and submit a new CPT application.
 The application process is the same as your original application, so please be sure to submit your application materials at least 2 weeks prior to your intended start date.

 As a reminder, the earliest you may begin working is the first day of class for the semester.
 If there is a gap between the end of the current semester and the beginning of the following semester, and you would like to continue working without interruption, you will need to apply for pre-completion OPT.
 Guidance for pre-completion OPT can be found on the ISSS website.

 Students who would like to continue working for their employer after they have completed their program must apply for post-completion OPT.
 Please visit the ISSS website for more details regarding OPT eligibility and the application process.

 Changing or Cancelling CPT Employment

 If you have been offered an alternate position while your CPT application is pending with ISSS, please reach out to your Practicum Course Instructor to confirm that the position meets the requirements for CPT.
 If so, please email [email protected] immediately to cancel your current CPT application.
-At the same time, you will need to complete a new Practicum Request Form and submit the completed form, along with your new offer letter to ISSS.
+At the same time, you will need to complete a new CPT Request Form and submit the completed form, along with your new offer letter in your ISSS Student Portal.
 The ISSS office will review the application, and if approved, will issue a new Form I-20 with CPT authorization on the second page.
 It is imperative that you cancel your current CPT application prior to ISSS approval.
 Once your application has been approved and the start date on the CPT segment has begun, you cannot cancel the CPT.

 Yes, you may but only under certain circumstances and with your CPT Advisor’s recommendation.
 In order to change jobs, you must submit the following: